 Risk factors for strokes are similar to that of other cardiovascular diseases such as a myocardial infarction.
 These include:

 - Poor diet

 - History of cardiovascular risk factors e.g. hypertension and atrial fibrillation

 - Diabetes mellitus

 Strokes are a common cause of UMN signs since cranial or brainstem ischaemia affects the function of neurones located in these regions.
 The clinical signs caused by strokes typically relate to the affected vessel and its respective blood distribution.
 In particular, UMN signs are seen in total or partial anterior circulation strokes as these affect the motor cortex.
-In addition, subcortical lacunar stokes of the internal capsule will result in UMN signs.
+In addition, subcortical lacunar strokes of the internal capsule will result in UMN signs.

 80% of patients who have a stroke will experience either hemiparesis or hemiplegia, whereas 40% will go on to have long-term impairment of function in the upper limb.
-Sensory deficits, such as numbness, dysphagia, dysarthria, homonymous hemianopia, and other symptoms may also be present depending on what cerebral vessels are affected.
+Sensory deficits, such as numbness, dysphagia, dysarthria, homonymous hemianopia, and other symptoms may also be present depending on the cerebral vessels that are affected.

-It is not uncommon for patients to regain some function in a previously plegic (weakended) limb as the rubrospinal tract is able to compensate for the loss of corticospinal fibres to a certain extent.
+It is not uncommon for patients to regain some function in a previously plegic (weakened) limb as the rubrospinal tract is able to compensate for the loss of corticospinal fibres to a certain extent.